-- Announcements – A vehicle for routine all employee announcements should be established and utilized as much as possible to get the word out to everyone frequently.
+- Announcements – A vehicle for routine employee announcements should be established and utilized as much as possible to get the word out to everyone frequently.
 Almost anything of interest to the team that is public knowledge can be communicated via e-mail or an internal website bulletin board.

-- Quarterly Communication Meetings – All organizations of any size at all should have a periodic forum for presenting information from leadership to the rest of the organization.
+- Quarterly Communication Meetings – All organizations of any size should have a periodic forum for presenting information from leadership to the rest of the organization.
 In the past, I’ve done this via a “Quarterly Communication Meeting.”
 Around mid-month of the new quarter, a meeting is held with all employees.
 Again the meeting is scheduled in advance and has an agenda published ahead of time.
 Communication in a large group setting like this one is mostly “one way” and should have more of a “state of the business” feel to it.
-There can be a brief Q&A time, but resolving anything or making a decision in a forum this large is not easy and not the point of this communication method.
+There can be a brief Q&A time, but resolving anything or making a decision in a forum this large is not easy and is not the point of this communication method.

 - Annual Meeting – One of the quarterly meetings (1st quarter of the new “business year”) can be utilized as the “annual” meeting.
-Again, in a state of the business format, the previous year is discussed and the plans for the coming year are presented.
+Again, the previous year is discussed in a state of the business format, and the plans for the coming year are presented.

-- Feedback – Another important aspect of good communication includes a method of allowing employees to give feedback to their leadership.
+- Feedback – Another important aspect of good communication includes allowing employees to give feedback to their leadership.
 In larger organizations, this can be done via a suggestion program of some sort.
 Smaller organizations can implement something less formal, sometimes having a feedback segment to a regular staff meeting like a roundtable agenda item.